 Using Free Cooling with an Air Conditioning System

-The term “Free Cooling” is commonly used but it’s misleading because the only true free cooling is when someone opens a window, a door, or some other opening so the outside air can naturally draft through the building.
+The term “Free Cooling” is commonly used but it is misleading because the only true free cooling is when someone opens a window, a door, or some other opening so the outside air can naturally draft through the building.
 Anytime an electrical blower or fan motor is involved in moving the air it is technically no longer free.
-It can greatly reduce the cost of cooling but it’s not free.
-Anyway, there are several things that need to be considered when “Free Cooling” is to be used within an AC system and they are:
+It can greatly reduce the cost of cooling, but it is not free.

 All the criteria above for non-free cooling control still apply.
 Minimum OA Damper position, type of sensor, sensor location, and so on.

 The “Total Heat” (Enthalpy) needs to be calculated for the indoor environment and the outdoor air that would be used for the free cooling.

 Does the space need additional humidity added and is it available outside?